 Smart Works Edinburgh has been supporting women into employment since August 2014.
 Our clients come from a wide range of diverse backgrounds and age groups.
 To be eligible for the Smart Works service all we require is that the woman attending has a job interview.

-We are proud that over 68% of the women we support are successful in their interview.
+We are proud that 73% of the women we support are successful in their interview.

 “I feel so motivated and inspired by the advice and support given to me today my confidence has been boosted, I feel that I can actually succeed at the interview.”